1969 Vikki Carr – With Pen In Hand

-Bobby began played guitar in Roy Orbison’s backing band in 1962.
+Bobby Goldsboro began playing guitar in Roy Orbison’s backing band in 1962.
 He later wrote and recorded See The Funny Little Clown, and the single reached #9 on the Hot 100 in the Spring of 1964.
 After that, Bobby left Roy’s band and concentrated on a solo career.

 Johnny Darrell moved to Nashville and managed a Holiday Inn near Music Row until he was discovered and began recording Country music.
 He covered With Pen In Hand as soon as Bobby’s album came out and had the biggest hit of his career.
 His single peaked at #3 on the Country chart and almost made it to the Hot 100 (it peaked at #126).

 Billy Vera eventually had a number one single with At This Moment in 1987 after Family Ties used the song as part of the drama between Alex and Ellen.
 His first solo single came much earlier: he recorded With Pen In Hand in 1968 and reached #43 on the Hot 100 and #25 on the Easy Listening chart.

 Florencia Bisenta de Casillas-Martinez Cardona was born in El Paso, Texas.
 Her parents were of Mexican ancestry.
 In 1962 she signed with Liberty Records and began using the stage name Vikki Carr.
 Gene Pitney wrote the song, He’s A Rebel.
 When Vikki recorded the song, Phil Spector was listening to the session and rushed out and recorded the song with the Blossoms.
 He released the single as being by the Crystals, and that version reached number one on the Hot 100.
 Vikki’s version moved slower and peaked at #115.